SharePoint

 For more information on OHARP, please click here.

 In addition to improving our understanding of resistance development, it is also necessary to be informed of where the gaps in evidence lie so that resources for research could be allocated appropriately.
-The landscape mapping of AMR research in Singapore is an ongoing review conducted by AMRCO, to understand the current research and innovation in this field.
-This will provide up-to-date information on highly-researched topics and trends in AMR, as well as illustrate the expertise in Singapore.
-The mapping will also identify opportunities for research, with the goal of fostering collaborations among scientists from different domains, especially across sectors, to develop novel tools, strategies and methods to address AMR.
+AMRCO regularly conducts the review of the AMR research landscape in Singapore to understand the current research trends and topics in AMR, as well as the AMR research expertise in Singapore.
+The ongoing review will also identify opportunities for research, with the goal of fostering collaborations among scientists from different domains, especially across sectors, to develop novel tools, strategies and methods to address AMR.

 Inappropriate use of antimicrobials is the largest driver of AMR.
 Infections with organisms resistant against last-line antimicrobials have already been observed in patients in Singapore.
 Measures must therefore be taken to conserve existing antimicrobials.
-The implementation of antimicrobial stewardship programmes promotes rational prescribing practices, slows the emergence of resistance and minimises healthcare care costs.
+The implementation of antimicrobial stewardship programmes promotes rational prescribing practices, slows the emergence of resistance and reduces risks to the healthcare system.

 Antimicrobial stewardship programme

 Antimicrobial stewardship programmes (ASP) have been implemented in all public hospitals since 2011.
-This includes the establishment of ASP teams consisting of infectious diseases physicians and ASP pharmacists.
-The tracking of antimicrobial usage, appropriateness of antimicrobial use and ASP intervention acceptance rates are reported regularly and consolidated into a yearly report.
+This includes the establishment of ASP teams consisting of infectious diseases physicians and pharmacists.
+The tracking of antimicrobial usage, appropriateness of antimicrobial use and ASP intervention acceptance rates are reported regularly to hospital management and ASP teams.

 The Infectious Diseases Research and Training Office holds the Singapore Antimicrobial Stewardship Training Course annually with the aim of empowering individuals with the knowledge and skills needed to establish and operationalise effective ASPs.
 Follow this link to the NCID events page for details of the latest events.